severdia/shakespeare-obsidian/scripts_source/markdown/Hamlet/Act 2, Scene 2.md

 *Doubt that the sun doth move,*
 *Doubt truth to be a liar,*
 *But never doubt I love.*
 *O dear Ophelia, I am ill at these numbers.
-I have not art to reckon my groans, but that I love thee best, O most best, believe it. *Adieu*.*
+I have not art to reckon my groans, but that I love thee best, O most best, believe it.
+Adieu.*
 *Thine evermore, most dear lady,*
 *whilst this machine is to him, Hamlet.”*
 This in obedience hath my daughter shown me,